 - Lemon juice is an excellent treatment for dandruff and greasy hair.

 - Lemon applied over the face removes wrinkles and keeps you young.

 - Lemon juice helps to prevent and treats osteoarthritis.

 Whew!
 The lemon is quite the little powerhouse.
 Not to "beat a dead horse" but lemon also freshens the air, lemon oil is used to condition wood products, and the acid in lemon juice will break down the alkaline minerals found in hard water, that ends up on glasses or windows.
 The juice of one lemon will also neutralize the chlorine in your bath water, and it's also great for getting odd smells out of your microwave.
 What WOULD we do without lemons indeed, the distinctive pucker taste of lemon makes it a key ingredient in many main dishes, and desserts around the world.
 It's great for our health, has many non-culinary uses, and fresh squeezed lemonade isn't a bad drink either.
 So give fresh lemons a bigger place in your diet.
-Good Luck...
+At the very least we should all follow my grandfathers advise which was , "If life gives you lemons, find someone whose life gave them vodka" Good Luck...

 - 2 tablespoons fresh lemon juice

 - 1 sprig fresh mint

 In a hand shaker, combine lemon juice, vodka and sugar, and ice.
 Shake till chilled, then pour into sugared rim martini glass.
 Garnish with a lemon slice a mint sprig.
 Enjoy!!